 (See also Overview of Nephritic Syndrome Overview of Nephritic Syndrome Nephritic syndrome is defined by hematuria, variable degrees of proteinuria, usually dysmorphic red blood cells (RBCs), and often RBC casts on microscopic examination of urinary sediment.
 Often... read more .)

 IgA nephropathy is a nephritic syndrome, a form of chronic glomerulonephritis Chronic glomerulonephritis Nephritic syndrome is defined by hematuria, variable degrees of proteinuria, usually dysmorphic red blood cells (RBCs), and often RBC casts on microscopic examination of urinary sediment.
 Often... read more characterized by the deposition of IgA immune complexes in glomeruli.
 It is the most common form of glomerulonephritis worldwide.
 It occurs at all ages, with a peak onset in the teens and 20s; affects men 2 to 6 times more frequently than women; and is more common in White and Asian people than in Black people.
-Prevalence estimates for IgA kidney deposits are 5% in the US, 10 to 20% in southern Europe and Australia, and 30 to 40% in Asia.
+Prevalence estimates for IgA kidney deposits are 5% in the United States, 10 to 20% in southern Europe and Australia, and 30 to 40% in Asia.
 However, some people with IgA deposits do not develop clinical disease.

 Cause is unknown, but evidence suggests that there may be several mechanisms, including